-"You are so stupid!"
-"You never do anything right!"
-"I hate you!"
+"You are such a brat!"
+"You're worthless!"
+"I can't stand to be around you!"

 Was that pretty shocking?
 Was it hurtful?

 Is it true about you?
 Of course not.

 Who has the problem here, you or the adult?
 The adult does and she is taking her problem out on you.